 Reason Two: You Learn to Relax and Accept Things For What They Really Are.

 When you first begin to practice yoga, you will begin to learn your personal limitations.
 Our normal lifestyles encourage us to reach perfection.
 While it is important to set goals and to achieve them, we must learn to have patience.
 Yoga will teach you patience.
 Yoga will also teach you to accept the present moment if your idea of perfection is elusive and never achieved.

 Trust me, your first experience with yoga will be quite humbling because we often think our bodies are more flexible or stronger than they really are.
 If you can not touch your toes the first time that you try a forward bend, do not become frustrated.
-All good things come to the person that waits.
+All good things come to the person who waits.
 If your hands only reach your shins or ankles, remember that this is just where you are at this present moment.
 Tomorrow's practice may bring new and better things.
 Just breath and enjoy the moment.